entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 * For the application, use `FILE_UPLOAD_MAX_SIZE` to configure the application upload limit; the default value is 52,428,800 bytes.
 Enter the value in bytes.

-**Where to put this information??**
-* for wildfly/eap application server, use `JBOSS_MAX_POST_SIZE` to configure the listener max-post-size; the default value is 1,073,741,824 bytes.
-Enter the custom value in bytes.